 Vision: To enable students to master foundational math skills by applying consistent reasoning to concrete and abstract models to solve problems within the context of a biblical worldview.

 Elementary science curriculum integrates science concepts throughout the day in learning centers, whole group experiments, and special units that correlate by grade level to state standards.
-Teachers employ methods that focus primarily on investigation, observation, and experimentation, which include a hands-on science lab.
-The science curriculum is enhanced through our elementary STEM Lab.
+Teachers employ methods that focus primarily on investigation, observation, and experimentation, which include a hands-on / in class science lab that include weekly STEM activities.
 STEM is an approach to learning and development that integrates the areas of science, technology, engineering and mathematics.
-Through STEM, students develop key skills including: problem solving. creativity. critical analysis.
+Through STEM, students develop key skills including problem solving, creativity, and critical analysis.

 In our primary grades the social studies curriculum allows teachers to use themed units of study and integrates these concepts throughout the day to help students make sense of the world by relating it to their own life.
 Topics include family and home, community helpers, national holidays, famous American symbols and people, and beginning map skills.